-I created this blog article to answer all of your questions and help you get the most out of your vacation.
-My best suggestion for it will be, and you’ll thank me for it later.
+I have written this blog article to address all of your questions and assist you in making the most of your vacation with your family.

 Must Things to do in Amsterdam